JuliaMPC/MAVs/README.md

 ```
 Then follow the [Docker instructions](https://github.com/JuliaMPC/MAVs/tree/master/docker#mavs-docker).

-After this, to test the software, try running some of the system demos.
-The demos are included in the documetnation, for instance try [demoA](https://juliampc.github.io/AVExamples.jl/latest/demos/system/demoA.html).
+After this, to test the software:

-## Potential issue
+### Mitigate this issue
 Something like this may appear:
 ```
 ERROR: LoadError: Module RobotOS declares __precompile__(true) but require failed to create a usable precompiled cache file.